JackpotRising/jr-docs/homebase/integration.md

 * Paid Entry - utilizes a progressive system where players pay to make an attempt, however a portion of each attempt increases the total jackpot amount

 > The majority of the attempt fee goes to the progressive jackpot, with the rest being split between the developer (you) and Jackpot Rising.

+**Ad Support**

+Allows players to watch video pre-roll ads, which unlock a set number of attempts.
+This is used in place of paid entry.

 ?> See the **Ad Support** guide for more information on using this feature.